raphaelquast/beatstep/README.md

 - `button 7` : select previous scene (e.g. go 1 scene up)

-  - if the control-layer is activated permanently, holding `shift` will switch to track-selection
+  - *"if shift-pressed"*: select previous track

-- `button 8` : get back to the normal behaviour (e.g. deactivate song control)
+- `button 8` : switch to **clip launch** (see below)

 - `button 9` : undo last step

-- `button 10` : delete currently selected track
+- `button 10` : duplicate currently selected track

+  - "if shift pressed"*: delete currently selected track

-- `button 11` : delete currently selected scene
+- `button 11` : duplicate currently selected scene

+  - *"if shift pressed"*: delete currently selected scene

 - `button 12` : tap tempo

 - `button 13` : toggle metronome

 - `button 14` : toggle session automation record

+  - *"if shift-pressed"* and an automation has been overridden:  re-enable automation

 - `button 15` : select next scene (if at the end, add a new scene)

-  - if the control-layer is activated permanently, holding `shift` will switch to track-selection
+  - *"if shift-pressed"*: select next track

 - `button 16`: switch to **track control** (see below)

-- `chan` : switch to **scene launch** (see below)
+- `chan` : get back to the normal behaviour (e.g. deactivate **song control**)

 - the top-row of the encoders (`1-6`) control "send A"

+  - *"if shift-pressed"*: "send C"

 - the bottom-row of the encoders (`9-14`) control "send B"

+  - *"if shift-pressed"*: "send D"

+- `encoder 7` : volume of selected track

+  - *"if shift-pressed"*: volume of master-track

 - `encoder 8` : track-selection (left-right)

+- `encoder 15` : pan of selected track

+  - *"if shift-pressed"*: pan of master-track

+- `encoder 16` : scene selection (up-down)

+---

+### If "clip launch"  is active

+In this control-layer, both button-rows (e.g. `1-6` and `9-14`)  represent clip-slots.
+The lights indicate the status of the clip-slots, e.g.:

+- `blue` indicates a slot with a clip

+- `red` indicates a clip that is playing (blinking indicates that it is triggered)

+- `magenta` indicates a group-track (`red` if playing)

+The assignments are as follows:

+- `button 1-6` : launch the clips present in the top-row of the selection.

+  - *"if shift-pressed"* and the slot is a "group-slot": fold/unfold the corresponding group
+- `button 7` : select previous scene (e.g. go 1 scene up)
+  - *"if shift-pressed"*: select previous track

+- `button 9-14` : same as `1-6` but for the bottom row of the selection.

+- `button 8` : get back to the normal behaviour (e.g. deactivate **clip launch**)

+- `button 15` : select next scene (if at the end, add a new scene)

+  - *"if shift-pressed"*: select next track

+- `button 16` : switch to **track control** (see below)

+- `chan` : switch to **song control** (see above)

+- the top-row of the encoders (`1-6`) control the "track volume"

+  - *"if shift-pressed"*: "send A"

+- the bottom-row of the encoders (`9-14`) control the "track pan"

+  - *"if shift-pressed"*: "send B"

+- `encoder 7` : volume of selected track

+  - *"if shift-pressed"*: volume of master-track

+- `encoder 8` : track-selection (left-right)

+- `encoder 15` : pan of selected track

+- - *"if shift-pressed"*: pan of master-track

 - `encoder 16` : scene selection (up-down)